ayo-codes/ChurchViews-Hapi/readme.md

 - implemented using cookies to manage sessions
 - implemented an authentication strategy for the app
 - implemented feature to make sure users only see their own data

+version 0.3.0
+- implemented delete function for denominations
+- implemented delete function for churches
 - installed dotenv
 - implemented .env file for cookie_name and cookie_password and created .env_example
 - implemented cookie_deletion on logout
 - installed joi for validation of inputs on forms
 - added error reporting for validation errors on pages via layout.hbs
 - implemented validation on signup form
+- installed lowdb to manage JSON database
+- created JSON files for denominations, churches and users
+- created Json-store.js for denominations, churches and users to give functionality to database